Early childhood intervention: Providing early childhood intervention

-Early Hearing Detection Intervention
+Early hearing detection intervention

-The Early Hearing Detection Intervention (EHDI) mandates each state and territory in the United States to implement programs providing newborn screening, diagnostic and early intervention.
+The early hearing detection intervention (EHDI) mandates each state and territory in the United States to implement programs providing newborn screening, diagnostic and early intervention.
 Programs are publicly funded and provided for free or at reduced cost for any eligible child.
 This serves all children with hearing loss.
 Screening occurs prior to hospital discharge.
 If an infant does not pass the newborn screening will receive diagnostic evaluation before three months of age.
 They will be enrolled in early intervention if hearing loss is diagnosed.

 Early intervention services are designed to support babies and young children with developmental delays and disabilities or at risk for a developmental delay.
 This includes their families and caregivers.
 A child under the age of three may be eligible for early intervention services if the child is diagnosed with a medical condition, not reaching age-appropriate milestones, or at risk for a developmental delay due to medical or social history.
-Depending on the child's needs services may include speech therapy, physical therapy, and other types of services.
+Depending on the child's needs, services may include speech therapy, physical therapy, and other types of services.
+Early intervention has also been shown to be especially beneficial for children with autism spectrum disorder, where starting therapy before age five can improve developmental outcomes.
 Each child will receive an Individualized Family Service Plan, covered by IDEA.